Public Consultation on Draft Goods And Services Tax (Amendment) Bill 201209 Jul 2012

-The Ministry of Finance is seeking public feedback on the draft Goods and Services Tax (Amendment) Bill 2011.
-The Bill sets out the proposed legislative amendments to the Goods and Services Tax (GST) Act.
-We invite you to comment on the proposed amendments.
+The Ministry of Finance is seeking public feedback on the five proposed legislative amendments under the draft Goods and Services Tax (Amendment) Bill 2012.
+We invite you to comment on the proposed amendments in the Amendment Bill.

 SCOPE OF THE CONSULTATION EXERCISE

-The draft GST (Amendment) Bill 2011 covers Budget 2011 tax changes as well as other changes to existing tax policies and administration resulting from on-going review of the GST system.
-The main tax changes are summarised as follows:
+The draft GST (Amendment) Bill 2012 covers a tax change announced in the Budget Statement 2012 as well as other changes to existing tax policies and administration resulting from on-going review of the GST system.
+These include:

-introduce new zero-rating relief for specified supplies made to overseas persons if they are related to specified goods kept in ‘approved specialised warehouses’ in Singapore;
+technical change to zero-rating relief for specified supplies made to Approved Marine Customers, and specified supplies made to overseas persons relating to specified goods kept in an Approved Specialised Warehouse; and

 Other tax changes: